 Instead of making a Category A application for transfer to DPhil status, you may instead apply for transfer to MSc by Research status.
 The procedure is similar except that no written work is needed.

 7.3.3 Making the application for transfer to DPhil Status

-To make an application the following must be submitted:
+To make a Transfer of Status application you must: